Pug

 Training Milestones for Pug

-Successful training for Pug respects this breed's moderate trainability profile and natural charming tendencies.
+Training a Pug goes better when the approach reflects the breed's actual trainability rather than a generic template and natural charming tendencies.
 Weeks one through four: focus on establishing trust and learning your Pug's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Pug owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources